slaclab/pydm-tutorial/docs/source/action/tutorial.rst

 About the Application
 =====================

-In order to demonstrate concepts and capabilities of PyDM in a meaningful way other than just jump through a couple of examples demonstrating each widget individually it makes more sense to go through a Tutorial in which an application is developed adding together widgets to accomplish a certain goal and with that be closer to a daily usage of a Display Manager tool.
+To demonstrate the concepts and capabilities of PyDM, let's develop an real application composed of PyDM widgets for beam positioning and alignment.

 PyDM allow users to create screens in three ways: